Thompson and Youngstown State host Cleveland State - WTOP News

 Cleveland; Saturday, 3 p.m.
 EST

-BOTTOM LINE: Youngstown State visits the Cleveland State Vikings after Brett Thompson scored 27 points in Youngstown State’s 87-77 win over the Robert Morris Colonials.
+BOTTOM LINE: Youngstown State visits the Cleveland State Vikings after Brett Thompson scored 27 points in Youngstown State’s 87-77 win against the Robert Morris Colonials.

-The Vikings have gone 11-2 in home games.
-Cleveland State ranks seventh in the Horizon League with 13.1 assists per game led by Tristan Enaruna averaging 2.8.
+The Vikings are 11-2 in home games.
+Cleveland State is 6-4 in games decided by 10 or more points.

 The Penguins are 11-5 in Horizon League play.
-Youngstown State ranks fourth in the Horizon League with 10.7 offensive rebounds per game led by Damiree Burns averaging 3.1.
+Youngstown State is the Horizon League leader with 40.4 rebounds per game led by Damiree Burns averaging 10.6.

-Cleveland State’s average of 7.3 made 3-pointers per game this season is just 0.4 fewer made shots on average than the 7.7 per game Youngstown State gives up.
-Youngstown State has shot at a 45.4% rate from the field this season, 0.5 percentage points fewer than the 45.9% shooting opponents of Cleveland State have averaged.
+Cleveland State makes 44.4% of its shots from the field this season, which is 2.8 percentage points higher than Youngstown State has allowed to its opponents (41.6%).
+Youngstown State scores 8.9 more points per game (82.6) than Cleveland State gives up (73.7).

-TOP PERFORMERS: Enaruna is averaging 19.3 points and 6.3 rebounds for the Vikings.
+TOP PERFORMERS: Drew Lowder is shooting 36.3% from beyond the arc with 2.7 made 3-pointers per game for the Vikings, while averaging 12.4 points and 1.5 steals.
+Tristan Enaruna is shooting 49.1% and averaging 22.4 points over the last 10 games for Cleveland State.

-Ziggy Reid is scoring 14.7 points per game with 5.0 rebounds and 1.9 assists for the Penguins.
+Ziggy Reid is averaging 14.7 points for the Penguins.
+Burns is averaging 16.2 points over the last 10 games for Youngstown State.

 LAST 10 GAMES: Vikings: 5-5, averaging 77.0 points, 34.3 rebounds, 14.7 assists, 7.0 steals and 4.6 blocks per game while shooting 45.1% from the field.
 Their opponents have averaged 78.2 points per game.